Intuit Developer Terms of Service

 14.3 Ownership of Confidential Information.
 The Confidential Information of the Disclosing Party is and will remain the sole and exclusive property of the Disclosing Party and the Receiving Party will have no right in or to the Disclosing Party’s Confidential Information.

 14.4 Notice of Unauthorized Use or Disclosure.
-The Receiving Party shall immediately notify in writing Disclosing Party in the event of any unauthorized use or disclosure of Confidential Information.
+The Receiving Party shall immediately notify in writing the Disclosing Party in the event of any unauthorized use or disclosure of Confidential Information.

 14.5 Permitted Disclosure.
-This section shall impose no obligation upon the Receiving Party to the extent the Receiving Party can demonstrate and document that the Confidential Information was rightfully: (i) known by the Receiving Party, without restriction, prior to its receipt from the Disclosing Party; (ii) obtained from a third party that had no obligation of confidentiality; (iii) in the public domain through no improper conduct by the Receiving Party; or (iv) independently developed by or for the Receiving Party without access to the Confidential Information.
+This Section shall impose no obligation upon the Receiving Party to the extent the Receiving Party can demonstrate and document that the Confidential Information was rightfully: (i) known by the Receiving Party, without restriction, prior to its receipt from the Disclosing Party; (ii) obtained from a third party that had no obligation of confidentiality; (iii) in the public domain through no improper conduct by the Receiving Party; or (iv) independently developed by or for the Receiving Party without access to the Confidential Information.
 The Receiving Party is permitted to disclose Confidential Information if required by court order, law or regulation, provided however, that the Receiving Party shall give the Disclosing Party written notice promptly upon receipt of such a disclosure requirement before any disclosure is made, if legally permitted, cooperate should the Disclosing Party object to such disclosure, and disclose only the Confidential Information that is required by that court order, law or regulation.

 14.6 Treatment of Confidential Information Upon Specified Event.
 Upon the termination, uncured material breach, or expiration of this Agreement, or upon the request of Discloser, the Recipient shall promptly return, destroy or Securely Delete such data and/or materials containing Confidential Information (and any copies, extracts, and summaries thereof) and shall further provide Discloser with written confirmation of secure deletion or destruction upon request, except that the Receiving Party may keep such copies of such Confidential Information for archival and record-keeping purposes as required by Applicable Law.